Police kill man trying to steal helicopter at Oregon airport

 The incident is not believed to be an act of terrorism, Reimann said.
 It was first reported to Hillsboro Police as an active shooter situation, Reimann told CNN affiliate KATU.

-The officer who shot the shot the suspect was placed on administrative leave, which is standard procedure, Reimann said.
+The officer who shot the suspect was placed on administrative leave, which is standard procedure, Reimann said.

+"I watched him hop right over this fence and start to run inside," he said.
+"And by that time, we had jumped in the car and we took off and I got on the phone."

+"The Lord above took care of us today.
+I know that because he was 10 feet from us and looked directly at us," Neal told CNN affiliate KPTV.

-The airport was being searched by authorities and the Washington County Major Crimes Unit is handling the case.
+The airport was being searched by authorities, and the Washington County Major Crimes Unit is handling the case.

 The Federal Aviation Administration has also been notified of the situation.